 We’ve all heard of pigeon fanciers, but how about pigeons who fancy a flutter?
-Recent research by American psychologist, Professor Thomas Zentall, suggests that human and animal behaviour is more similar than biologists may have previously thought, particularly when it comes to gambling.
+Research by American psychologist Professor Thomas Zentall suggests that human and animal behaviour is more similar than biologists may have previously thought, particularly when it comes to gambling.

-In his experiments Zental provided the pigeons with two choices, a fifty-fifty gamble.
-One choice ensured that the pigeons would get a guaranteed small amount of food pellets every time, the other choice provided them with only a 20 percent chance that they would be rewarded; with either a ‘jackpot’ of pellets or nothing at all.
+In his experiments, Zentall provided the pigeons with two choices, a fifty-fifty gamble.
+One choice ensured that the pigeons would get a guaranteed small amount of food pellets every time; the other choice provided them with only a 20 per cent chance that they would be rewarded with either a ‘jackpot’ of pellets or nothing at all.

-Perhaps it’s in the pigeon’s blood; after all they seem to enjoy racing, but what about rats?
+Perhaps it’s in the pigeon’s blood; after all, they seem to enjoy racing, but what about rats?
 Another set of research seems to prove that rats like to play the odds just as much as their feathered brethren.

 When one of the rodents poked its snout into a hole, the movement broke an infra-red light signalling a computer to either award a pellet ‘WIN’ or a ‘LOSE’ timeout.
 To add to the excitement, the game was played against the clock, the rats having only 30 minutes to accumulate as many sugar pellets as they could.

-The animals learned that the best way to maximize the number of pellets was to play conservatively, choosing openings that offered fewer pellets but lesser punishments, instead of risking long time-outs for a jackpot of pellets.
+The animals learned that the best way to maximize the number of pellets was to play conservatively, choosing openings that offered fewer pellets but lesser punishments instead of risking long time-outs for a jackpot of pellets.

 Dolphins are also able to understand the principles of gambling, play the odds, and work out when and when not, to take big risks.

-To train the dolphins the animals were taught about risk and chance by focussing in on their keen sense of smell and a similar WIN/LOSE system as that used in the rat experiments – only this time with higher stakes.
+To train the dolphins, the animals were taught about risk and chance by focusing on their keen sense of smell and a similar WIN/LOSE system as that was used in the rat experiments.
+Only this time with higher stakes.

-Major Andy Hopkinson whose unit trained the dolphins says: “It’s an amazing sight to see them at work and it sounds like something from the movies, but it’s a very effective way of finding hidden ordnance.”
+Major Andy Hopkinson, whose unit trained the dolphins says: “It’s an amazing sight to see them at work and it sounds like something from the movies, but it’s a very effective way of finding hidden ordnance.”

 Pigeons, rats, dolphins – it really does seem to be anyone’s game.
 But it’s with the apes that the stakes are really upped, and it seems that we have more similarities with our closest relatives than just physical appearance.

 Who knows what other members of the animal kingdom might make great gamblers?
-Elephants are supposed to have great memories and fishes often form schools, but I don’t expect to see horses coming out of the bookies anytime soon…
+Elephants are supposed to have great memories, and fishes often form schools, but I don’t expect to see horses coming out of the bookies anytime soon…